nedankinde/gtk-editor/README.md

-## Just playing with GTK4 in C until I don't hate it anymore.
+## Just playing with GTK4 until I like it.